22 Jun Labor Law

 - Meals at work.

 Pursuant to Decree 3,233 of December 31, 2017, employers have the obligation to grant one (1) balanced meal to each employee during working hours.
 This obligation may be satisfied by creating dining areas for the employees or by giving them coupons, tickets or electronic cards for the payment of meals.
 Exceptionally the benefit may be paid in cash.
-A new announcement was made on April 27, 2020, establishing that the minimum amount of this bonus is Bs.
-400,000.00 per month.
+The minimum amount of the bonus (Cestaticket) was set in Bs.
+45 in March of 2022.